bifravst/bifravst/docs/aws/GettingStarted.rst

 System requirements
 ================================================================================

-You need a development environment with the `next LTS release candidate of Node.js <https://nodejs.org/en/about/releases/>`_ (right now version 14).
+You need a development environment with the `upcoming LTS release candidate of Node.js <https://nodejs.org/en/about/releases/>`_ (current release is version 14).

-If you are using Windows, we recommend the `[Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ with `Ubuntu 18.04
+If you are using Windows, we recommend using the `[Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ with `Ubuntu 18.04
 LTS <https://www.microsoft.com/nb-no/p/ubuntu-1804-lts/9n9tngvndl3q?rtc=1>`_.